How to Make an Offer on a House

 If your offer is drastically different from the list price or includes concessions that would significantly lower how much money the seller nets on the deal, they will probably counter.

-Some sellers will counter small conditions, too, such as a request for a specific closing date.
+Some sellers will counter small conditions too.
 If you receive a counter, review it with your agent and decide whether the terms are acceptable.

 What to do after the offer is accepted